Amanda Linnér

-Elsa Amanda Linnér (born 14 February 2001) is a Swedish amateur golfer.
+Elsa Amanda Linnér (born 14 February 2001) is a Swedish professional golfer, noted for her amateur success.
 In 2017 she won the European Girls' Team Championship, the Vagliano Trophy, the French International Lady Juniors Amateur Championship and the Annika Invitational Europe.
-In 2018 she won the European Ladies' Team Championship.
+In 2018 she won the European Ladies' Team Championship and a professional event on the Swedish Golf Tour.

-Career
+Amateur career

 Linnér joined the Swedish National Team in 2016 and represented her country at the European Girls' Team Championship, were Sweden was runner-up in 2016 and winner in 2017.
 She was part of the Swedish team winning the 2018 European Ladies' Team Championship, along with Linn Grant, Frida Kinhult, Sara Kjellker, Maja Stark and Beatrice Wallin.

 She also excelled individually.
 In 2017 Linnér finished third at the Helen Holm Scottish Women's Open Championship, won the Annika Invitational Europe and the French International Lady Juniors Amateur Championship (Internationaux de France U21 - Tropee Esmond), and was runner-up at the Annika Invitational USA.

 Linnér was a member of the 2017 European Junior Solheim Cup team and represented the Continent of Europe on the winning 2017 Vagliano Trophy team.
 In 2018 she was a member of the European Junior Ryder Cup team and represented Europe in the Patsy Hankins Trophy, held at the Doha Golf Club in Qatar.

 She represented Sweden at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.

-In 2019 she won a professional tournament for the first time, the Lindbytvätten Masters on the Swedish Golf Tour.
+In 2019, she participated in the inaugural Augusta National Women's Amateur and won a professional tournament for the first time, the Lindbytvätten Masters on the Swedish Golf Tour.

-Linnér started at Arizona State University as a mid-year addition in 2020, joining compatriot Linn Grant on the Arizona State Sun Devils golf team.
-She qualified for the 2021 U.S. Women's Open through the qualifier at Superstition Mountain.
+Linnér started at Arizona State University as a mid-year addition in 2020, joining compatriot Linn Grant on the Arizona State Sun Devils golf team In 2023–24 she did a graduate degree at Florida Atlantic University, and was named WGCA All-American Scholar for the fourth consecutive year.

+She earned a spot at the 2021 U.S. Women's Open through the qualifier at Superstition Mountain.

+Professional career

+Linnér turned professional after she graduated from college in May 2024 and joined the LET Access Series.